Voronezh: Foundation and name

-The first chronicle references to the word "Voronezh" are dated 1177, when the Ryazan prince Yaropolk, having lost the battle, fled "to Voronozh" and there was moving "from town to town" Modern data of archeology and history interpret Voronezh as a geographical region, which included the Voronezh river (tributary of the Don) and a number of settlements.
-In the lower reaches of the river, a unique Slavic town-planning complex of the 8th – early 11th century was discovered, which covered the territory of the present city of Voronezh and its environs (about 42 km long, about 13 forts and many unfortified villages).
-By the 12th – 13th centuries, most of the old towns were desolate, but new settlements appeared upstream, closer to Ryazan.
+The first chronicle references to the word Voronezh are dated 1177, when Yaropolk, the prince of Ryazan, having lost the battle, fled "to Voronozh" and there was moving "from town to town".
+Modern data of archaeology and history interpret Voronezh as a geographical region, which included the Voronezh River (a tributary of the Don) and a number of settlements.
+In the lower reaches of the river, a unique Slavic town-planning complex of the 8th to early 11th century was discovered, which covered the territory of the present city of Voronezh and its environs (about 42 km long, about 13 forts and many unfortified villages).
+By the 12th to 13th centuries, most of the old towns were desolate, but new settlements appeared upstream, closer to Ryazan.

-For many years, the hypothesis of the Soviet historian Vladimir Zagorovsky dominated: he produced the toponym "Voronezh" from the hypothetical Slavic personal name Voroneg.
-This man allegedly gave the name of a small town in the Chernigov Principality (now the village of Voronezh in Ukraine).
-Later, in the 11th or 12th century, the settlers were able to "transfer" this name to the Don region, where they named the second city Voronezh, and the river got its name from the city.
+For many years, the hypothesis of the Soviet historian Vladimir Zagorovsky dominated: he produced the toponym Voronezh from the hypothetical Slavic personal name Voroneg.
+This man allegedly gave the name of a small town in the Principality of Chernigov (now the village of Voronizh in Ukraine).
+Later, in the 11th or 12th century, the settlers were able to "transfer" this name to the Don region, where they named the second city Voronezh, and the river received its name from the city.
 However, now many researchers criticize the hypothesis, since in reality neither the name of Voroneg nor the second city was revealed, and usually the names of Russian cities repeated the names of the rivers, but not vice versa.

-The linguistic comparative analysis of the name "Voronezh" was carried out by the Khovansky Foundation in 2009.
+The linguistic comparative analysis of the name Voronezh was carried out by the Khovansky Foundation in 2009.
 There is an indication of the place names of many countries in Eurasia, which may partly be not only similar in sound, but also united by common Indo-European languages: Varanasi, Varna, Verona, Brno, etc.